-Nestled under ancient moss-covered oaks adjacent to Vero Beach City Marina, on the Indian River Lagoon, the Vero Beach Yacht Club is the quintessential social gathering place for boaters and non-boaters alike.
-Established as a private Club in 1926, members enjoy a wide variety of social activities plus multiple dining options ranging from a quick snack at the bar to gourmet dinners served with candlelight and live entertainment.
+Nestled under ancient moss-covered oaks adjacent to Vero Beach City Marina, and directly on the Indian River Lagoon, the Vero Beach Yacht Club is the quintessential social gathering place for boaters and non-boaters alike.
+Established as a private club in 1926, members enjoy a wide variety of social activities plus multiple dining options ranging from a quick snack at the bar to gourmet dinners served with candlelight and live entertainment.

-The Club is a friendly place to have fun and enjoy life in beautiful Vero Beach.
+The club is a friendly place to have fun and enjoy life in beautiful Vero Beach.
 Whether it is sunset cruises, dancing to live bands, interesting guest speakers or lively conversation over bridge and dinner, the Club offers something for everyone.